 One day, about three years later, a cookbook arrived in the mail.
 Judith’s church cookbook with the recipe marked for me.
 I still have the note she included, recommending a few dishes from the cookbook.
 So now I have the actual recipe from the Church of the Good Shepard’s lovely cookbook.

 It couldn’t be any easier, a marinade is poured over boneless chicken breasts and then baked.
 I’m not a boneless chicken breast fan, but this is very good.
-The chicken is tender and the sauce is the best part, a curry-based sauce that is perfect over jasmine rice.
+And while I have made it many times with boneless breasts, we prefer bone-in chicken thighs.
+Either yields delicious results ~ the chicken is tender and the sauce is the best part, a curry-based sauce that is perfect over jasmine rice.